gyaltso/gyaltso.github.com/index.md

 Gyaltso Technologies is a technology startup that focuses on providing highly specialized training and consulting services on various Eclipse Technologies, namely, Eclipse Rich Client Platform (RCP) and Plug-in development, Xtext, Eclipse Modeling Framework (EMF), and Sirius.

-We have worked with many product development companies in India, and helped them rapidly bring their teams up to speed on various Eclipse technologies.
-Our work has been greatly appreciated by our customers, and we are the favorite training and consulting partners when it comes to Eclipse technology.
+We have worked with many product development companies in India and helped them rapidly bring their teams up to speed on various Eclipse technologies.
+Our customers have greatly appreciated our work, and we are the favorite training and consulting partners when it comes to Eclipse technology.

 ### Services